-k.
-Online Courses
+I. Online Courses

 From time to time, online courses offered by reputed platforms (NPTEL, Swayam, Coursera etc) and institutions may be announced as alternatives to electives in the fourth semester.
 The courses will be identified and finalized by a team of faculty members and approved by the Board of Studies before they are offered.
 One or more online courses may be required to be completed to earn the credits of one elective.
 A student can choose to complete the online course(s) with prior approval from HOD and earn credits that can be exchanged for electives in the final semester up to six credits.
-The method of evaluation in these courses will be announced by the HOD at the time of attending the courses.
+The method of evaluation in these courses will be announced separately.